colejarczyk/doc/api/customer_campaign.rst

 Example Error Response
 ^^^^^^^^^^^^^^^^^^^^^^

-If there is no more coupons left, you will receive following responses.
+If there is no more coupons left, you'll receive follow responses.

 .. code-block:: text